links-cosero/swarm_uav_config/README.md

 This repository was build as a reference for the setup and simulation of a mission done by a drone using PX4 and ROS2.
 In order to correctly launch the mission scripts for the simulated UAV, we need to first install and configure some programs and packages.
+This repo uses Px4 v1.13.3 and gazebo classic 11.10 in order to match the firmware mounted on the drone.

 ## ROS2 Humble installation
 See the [docs](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) for more details.
 Below there are listed all the needed command to install ROS2 humble.